lum-network/mainnet/upgrades/v1.3.1/guide.md

 ## How to upgrade

-- This upgrade is scheduled for Thursday `January.
-23 around 16 UTC`
+- This upgrade is scheduled for Wednesday `January.
+25 around 16 UTC`
 - The exact target block is `5861111`
 - Upon reaching this block you will see a message `ERR UPGRADE "v1.3.1" NEEDED at height: 5861111` and `ERR CONSENSUS FAILURE!!!`
 - WARNING: Upgrading prior to this block and this message WILL literally make your node good for a full hard reset, you really don't want to do that